Vaibhav-Hariani/CS-CHESS-2025/pseudocode/pseudocode.md

 1) You're trying to save up for a house (with that fancy post-Cooper salary).
     Write pseudocode for a function that accepts a salary, a saving percentage, and a home cost.
 Show how many months it will take to buy the home, given your savings.
 Assume that you deposit a percentage monthly, and that all money you deposit increases in value by 3% every year (divide by 12 for every month).
 [comment]: # (!!!)
 2) Challenge (Optional & Unexpected): In the towers of hanoi problem, there are 3 pegs.
 The first peg contains N disks, each one slightly larger than the one before it.
 You must move all the disks to the last peg.
+A smaller disk cannot be placed on top of a larger disk.

  Don't waste time on number two if you can't figure it out: It's the subject of our final lecture!